 Mutation provides only current state

-Changes in time related to a single point in memory are not recorded.
+When one reference is being many times changed, there is no history of these changes.
 No access to the previous state.
 Changing the object attributes is really rewriting the memory, old values are lost.
 The problem related to lack of the knowledge about changes is growing with number of places having access to the same mutable structure.
 It stays unknown how the structure is changing in the time.

 Mutation is a cause of unpredictable state